|Mr. Raymond T. Betler||Pres, CEO & Director||1.05M||N/A||1956|

 |Mr. David L. DeNinno||Exec.
-VP, Gen. Counsel and Sec.||502.35k||N/A||61|
+VP, Gen. Counsel & Sec.||502.35k||N/A||1956|

-|Mr. John A. Mastalerz Jr.||Principal Accounting Officer, VP of Fin. and Corp.
-Controller||N/A||N/A||50|
+|Mr. John A. Mastalerz Jr.||Sr. VP of Fin., Corp.
+Controller & Principal Accounting Officer||N/A||N/A||1967|

-Westinghouse Air Brake Technologies Corporation, doing business as Wabtec Corporation, provides technology-based equipment and services for the freight rail and passenger transit vehicle industries worldwide.
+Westinghouse Air Brake Technologies Corporation, doing business as Wabtec Corporation, provides technology-based equipment, systems, and services for the freight rail and passenger transit vehicle industries worldwide.
 It operates in two segments, Freight and Transit.
 The Freight segment manufactures and services components for new and existing locomotive and freight cars; supplies railway electronics and positive train control equipment; offers signal design and engineering services; builds switcher locomotives; rebuilds freight locomotives; and provides heat exchangers and cooling systems for rail and other industrial markets.
 This segment serves publicly traded railroads; leasing companies; manufacturers of original equipment, such as locomotives and freight cars; and utilities.
-The Transit segment manufactures and services components for new and existing passenger transit vehicles, including regional trains, high speed trains, subway cars, light-rail vehicles, and buses; builds commuter locomotives; and refurbishes subway cars.
+The Transit segment manufactures and services components for new and existing passenger transit vehicles, including regional trains, high speed trains, subway cars, light-rail vehicles, and buses; builds commuter locomotives; and refurbishes passenger transit vehicles.
 This segment serves public transit authorities and municipalities, leasing companies, and manufacturers of subway cars and buses.
-The companys products comprise positive train control equipment and electronically controlled pneumatic braking products; railway electronics, including event recorders, monitoring equipment, and end of train devices; freight car trucks and couplers; draft gears, couplers, and slack adjusters; and air compressors and dryers.
-Its products also include track and switch products; railway braking equipment and related components; friction products consisting brake shoes and pads; door and window assemblies, and accessibility lifts and ramps for buses and subway cars; and traction motors, as well as builds, remanufactures, and overhauls commuter and switcher locomotives, and transit cars.
-The company was founded in 1869 and is headquartered in Wilmerding, Pennsylvania.
+The company's products comprise positive train control equipment and electronically controlled pneumatic braking products; railway electronics, including event recorders, monitoring equipment, and end of train devices; freight car trucks and couplers; draft gears, couplers, and slack adjusters; and air compressors and dryers.
+Its products also include track and switch products; railway braking equipment and related components; friction products consisting of brake shoes and pads; window assemblies, and accessibility lifts and ramps for buses and subway cars; and traction motors, as well as builds, remanufactures, and overhauls commuter and switcher locomotives, and transit cars.
+Westinghouse Air Brake Technologies Corporation was founded in 1869 and is headquartered in Wilmerding, Pennsylvania.

-Westinghouse Air Brake Technologies Corporation’s ISS Governance QualityScore as of May 1, 2017 is 3.
-The pillar scores are Audit: 2; Board: 5; Shareholder Rights: 4; Compensation: 3.
+Westinghouse Air Brake Technologies Corporation’s ISS Governance QualityScore as of April 1, 2018 is 4.
+The pillar scores are Audit: 2; Board: 7; Shareholder Rights: 3; Compensation: 4.